dee-sea/ChatGeppetto/README.md

 Basically, ChatGeppetto is a Firefox extension that allows you to chat with a LLM hosted on a OobaBooga TextGen interface in api mode.

-The initail idea was taken from Felipe Oliveria's [OpenAI-Chatbot](https://github.com/felipeOliveira-1/openai-chatbot) a nice and simple widget wrotten in HTML, CSS and Javascript.
+The initial idea was taken from Felipe Oliveria's [OpenAI-Chatbot](https://github.com/felipeOliveira-1/openai-chatbot) a nice and simple widget wrotten in HTML, CSS and Javascript.
 It inspired me to make a chatbot widget for my SearxNG instance.
-I wanted to be able to chat with a bot and make to help in web searches.
+I wanted to be able to chat with a bot and make him help me in web searches.
 Then I tought that it would be great if it was ont only on the search engine, but on all the web.
 So I switched to a Firefox extention.

 # Features